 Including Risks in Financial Models

-When including assumptions in a financial model, analysts will often include predictions for commodity prices, interest rates, and other factors that are associated with transaction risk.
-Including these assumptions allows analysts to provide comprehensive considerations in their models, which can lead to better investment decisions.
-To consider the profitability of an investment in both best and worst-case scenarios, analysts can adjust the prices in these situations according to how they expect market conditions may be.
+When including assumptions in a financial model, analysts will often include predictions for commodity prices, interest rates, and other factors associated with transaction risk.
+Including these assumptions allows analysts to provide comprehensive considerations in their models, leading to better investment decisions.
+To consider the profitability of an investment in both best and worst-case scenarios, analysts can adjust the prices in these situations according to how they expect market conditions.

 If you are interested in learning more about incorporating various pricing assumptions into your financial models, check out our scenario and sensitivity analysis course.

-Corporate Finance Institute is the official provider of the Financial Modeling and Valuation Analyst (FMVA)®.
-Transaction risk is a common risk for M&A Models which you can learn more on the Mergers & Acquisitions (M&A) Course.
+Corporate Finance Institute is the official provider of the Financial Modeling and Valuation Analyst (FMVA)® certification.
+Transaction risk is a common risk for M&A models, which you can learn more on the Mergers & Acquisitions (M&A) Course.
 Here are some additional CFI resources for you to learn more: